Adaptive Exploration for Latent-State Bandits: Experiments

+The mean cumulative regrets are in \Cref{tbl:performance_metrics}.
+Among randomized methods, AdaRP-UCB is best in $12$ of $13$ configurations and improves most over RP-UCB in volatile environments.
+Among single-unit methods, LC-UCB, LC-TS, AdaSP-UCB, and SP-UCB consistently have lower regret than the classical and non-stationary baselines.
+AdaSP-UCB has the lowest regret under low reward noise, slow mixing, or larger state spaces, while lagged-context methods are stronger under faster mixing.
+The main exception is high noise ($\sigma=0.5$, with expected arm gap about $0.1$), where fingerprints are weak and D-UCB or SW-UCB can do better.
+The winning-rate analysis in \Cref{fig:h2h} gives a complementary view of these comparisons across parameter regimes.

-We also conduct an optimal arm frequency analysis, by measuring how often each algorithm selects the theoretically best arm $\{a_t^*\}_{t=1}^T$ given the oracle knowledge of the hidden state sequence $\{u_t\}_{t=1}^T$.
-This metric provides insights into algorithm adaptation capabilities.
-In \Cref{fig:all_freq} we visualize the results for the default setting as well as three varying environmental parameters, with appropriate smoothing over a sliding window.
+We also measure optimal-arm frequency, the fraction of rounds in which an algorithm selects the oracle best arm $a_t^*$ for the realized hidden state sequence. \Cref{fig:all_freq} reports this quantity for the default setting and three single-axis perturbations, with curves smoothed over a sliding window.